 Cumberland Island has entered into phase two of our adaptive recovery plan.
 Read on to see what this means for your visit.

-Beginning Sunday, October 25, 2020, Cumberland Island National Seashore will restore access to its Mainland Museum located on Osborne Street, St. Marys, GA under its normal operating hours of Sunday through Saturday, 1:00 PM to 4:00 PM.
+The Cumberland Island National Seashore Mainland Museum located on Osborne Street, St. Marys, GA is open under its normal operating hours of Sunday through Saturday, 1:00 PM to 4:00 PM.
 There will be a capacity limit of 10-people in the museum at one time, first come, first served with no reservations.

 With public health in mind, the following facilities remain closed:

 “The opening of the mainland museum will give our gateway community of St. Marys another option to offer visitors and provide an opportunity for them to learn about the rich cultural and natural history of Cumberland Island,” said Superintendent Gary Ingram.